Skip to main content

 • “The result is something more likely to annoy you than provide entertainment as the added game mechanics either get in your way or allow you to do really basic actions like robbery for a small reward.”

-The story aspect of the game is largely criticized for its lack of depth and coherence, with many reviewers noting that it feels more like a series of logic puzzles than a fully developed narrative.
-While players take on the role of a private investigator solving randomly generated murder cases, the absence of a meaningful plot or character development diminishes the overall experience.
-Despite its procedural nature, the game fails to deliver a compelling story, leading to repetitive gameplay that lacks engagement.
+The story in "Noir Syndrome" is largely criticized for its lack of depth and coherence, with many reviewers noting that it feels more like a series of random logic puzzles than a cohesive narrative.
+While players take on the role of a private investigator solving procedurally generated murder mysteries, the absence of meaningful character development or plot progression leads to a repetitive experience that lacks engagement.
+Overall, the game is seen as a fun gameplay experience, but it fails to deliver a compelling story or a true sense of investigation.

 • “I can't honestly say there are any other games I know of that can distill a whole organically woven detective story into a few spare minutes, and that's something this game manages to achieve in a way that's also replayable.”